fundacionctic/gaiax-credentials-tool/README.md

 A simple proof of concept of the process to build and sign a Self-Description using the [Gaia-X Compliance Service](https://gitlab.com/gaia-x/lab/compliance/gx-compliance).

-The main contribution of this repository is demonstrating how to programmatically build [Gaia-X Self-Description](https://gaia-x.gitlab.io/policy-rules-committee/trust-framework/gaia-x_trust_framework/#gaia-x-self-description) documents, which are then validated by the [public test instance of the Gaia-X Compliance Service](https://compliance.lab.gaia-x.eu/main/docs/).
+The main contribution of this repository is demonstrating how to programmatically build [Gaia-X Self-Description](https://gaia-x.gitlab.io/policy-rules-committee/trust-framework/gaia-x_trust_framework/#gaia-x-self-description) documents, which are then validated by the [Gaia-X Lab Compliance API](https://compliance.lab.gaia-x.eu/v1-staging/docs).
 We leverage the fact that Let’s Encrypt is able to issue free certificates signed by a [valid Trust Anchor](https://gaia-x.gitlab.io/policy-rules-committee/trust-framework/trust_anchors/#list-of-defined-trust-anchors), ensuring compliance without incurring extra costs.

 ## Prerequisites